 Cultivating anti-oppresive and intersectional understandings are important in Candice’s artistic research of creativity, decolonization and the connections between self expression, mental health and community.

-Pre-COVID times had her touring all over North American, including New York and New Orleans with her award winning solo shows- LARRY, and IDEAS BOBERT.
+She has toured all over North American, including New York and New Orleans with her award winning solo shows- LARRY, and IDEAS BOBERT.

 I, Candice Roberts and Candy Bones Theatre stand in solidarity with BIPOC and The Black Lives Matter Movement.

-I acknowledge my play, work and rest happens on traditional, ancestral and unceded territories of the Coast Salish peoples–Sḵwx̱wú7mesh (Squamish), Stó:lō and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) and xʷməθkʷəy̓əm (Musqueam) Nations.
+I acknowledge my play, work and rest happens on traditional, ancestral and stolen territories of the Coast Salish peoples–Sḵwx̱wú7mesh (Squamish), Stó:lō and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) and xʷməθkʷəy̓əm (Musqueam) Nations.
 I acknowledge that much harm has come to Black, Indigenous and people of colour through the colonization of North America.

 In unpacking my own white privilege I am sitting with the enormity of the consequences of generations of unearned privileges.